 There is a new tendency by manufacturers to misuse the term HEPA for filter technologies that are not performing to the standards of the Institute for Environmental Standards, e.g. xxxxHEPA,or HEPAxxxx.

-This filtration technology is used in air cleaners because it allows for a relatively high initial efficiency (typically between 50-90%) while allowing air to move easily through the filter.
-The disadvantage is that this filter technology gets less efficient with use, as the fibers loose their electrostatic charge as they are getting soiled.
-This can cause the efficiency of the filter to drop to less than 20%.
+This filtration technology is used in air purifiers because it allows for a relatively high initial efficiency (typically between 50-90%) while allowing air to move easily through the filter.
+The disadvantage is that this filter technology gets less efficient with use, as the fibers lose their electrostatic charge as they are get loaded up.
+This can loose efficiency and cause the filter to drop to less than 20%.

 C. Electrostatic precipitator

 This filtration technology uses ionization to charge dust particles and then metal plates or filter media, which carry an opposite charge to collect them.
 The starting efficiency of these systems tends to lie in the 50-80% range.
 When the collection surface gets dirty this efficiency drops significantly.
-Electrostatic precipitators can generate ozone.
+On top of them losing effectiveness, electrostatic precipitators can also generate ozone.

 Ionization by itself uses high voltage to negatively charge airborne particles.
 Since pure ionizers capture no particles, charged particles are simply released into the room where they tend to attach to surfaces.
 This means that ionizers may only have a temporary effect of eliminating particles from the air.
 The EPA also draws attention to the fact that these charged particles when inhaled may have a higher propensity to get trapped in our lungs and become harmful to our lungs.

-2. Size of filter used in machine: When you think about for a moment, a hepa filter with a larger surface area, will catch more particles than a smaller one.
-Just because an air cleaner has a hepa filter, does not mean they are all created equal.
+2. Size of filter in the machine: When you think about for a moment, a HEPA filter with a larger surface area, will catch more particles than a smaller one.
+Just because an air purifier has a HEPA filter, does not mean they are all created equal.

-3. Filtration efficiency: Here is a little known statistic about air cleaners.
+3. Filtration efficiency: Here is a little known statistic about air purifiers.
 They vary in their efficiency.
-Some air cleaners are designed so that there is plenty of places for particulates to go other than into the hepa filter.
+Some air purifiers are designed so that there is plenty of places for particulates to go other than into the hepa filter.
 In the end, these particles are exhausted out of the machine into the air of the room where they are inhaled by the room inhabitants.

-4. CFM level, air changes per hour: A good air cleaner will give you at least 6 air changes per hour.
+4. CFM level, or cubic feet per minute level: A good air purifier will give you at least 6 air changes per hour.
 Remember you will not want to run it on high speed except when you are out of the room as it will be too noisy.
 So you need an air filter which will give you the required air changes at low fan speed.
 The CFM rating is a good indicator of the probable air changes.
-We do not give high marks to any air cleaner below a 400 CFM rating.
-Also remember when you look at the specifications of all air cleaners, the square footage covered, is rated for high fan speed.
-Therefore on low fan speed, that air cleaner you think will cover your whole apartment will only actually cover effectively your bedroom.
-When you locate your air cleaner in your home, remember that a room air cleaner is most effective located in a single room, it will not be so effective if you expect it to clean multiple rooms simultaneously.
+We do not give high marks to any air purifier below a 400 CFM rating.
+Also remember when you look at the specifications of all air purifiers, the square footage covered, is rated for high fan speed.
+Therefore on low fan speed, that air purifier you think will cover your whole apartment will only actually cover effectively your bedroom.
+When you locate your air purifier in your home, remember that a room air purifier is most effective located in a single room, it will not be so effective if you expect it to clean multiple rooms simultaneously.

-5. Cost of filter replacements: If you have separate filters for the pre, hepa and carbon filter ,these are usually the lease expensive to run in the long run.
-The pre-filter will absorb the largest particulates and save the life of the hepa filter which is the most expensive element of the machine.
-Air cleaners vary wildly as to the life and cost of their filters which you should check into carefully before you make a purchase.
+5. Filter replacements Costs: If you have separate filters for the pre filter, HEPA filter, and carbon filter, these are often the least expensive to run in the long run.
+The pre-filter will absorb the largest particulates and save the life of the HEPA filter which is often the most expensive element in the machine.
+Air purifiers vary wildly as to the life and cost of their filters which you should check into carefully before you make a purchase.

-8. Indicator lights for filter changes: You do not want to pay for expensive filter changes sooner than you need them, yet you do not want to be running an air cleaner with a clogged filter.
-Therefore, we believe that the best air cleaners come with “change filter indicator lights”.
-There are different technologies used for the “change filter” light, the crudest being a count on the number of hours the air cleaner has been running.
+8. Filter Change Indicator Lights: You do not want to pay for expensive filter changes sooner than you need them, yet you do not want to be running an air purifier with a clogged filter.
+Therefore, we believe that the best air purifiers come with “change filter indicator lights”.
+There are different technologies used for the “change filter” light, the crudest being a count on the number of hours the air purifier has been running.
 An improvement on that is hours x fan speed.
 No machine is currently measuring the amount of pollutants absorbed by the filter.
 Naturally your filters will last longer in a nice clean suburb as opposed to one located in the center of New York City.

-9. Is there separate media used for odor and gas removal?
-How much of it is there and what type of carbon used?
-Indoor air contains in addition to dust particles often gaseous pollutants and odors.
-Since this pollution is in a gaseous state rather than a solid or liquid state, different filter technologies are needed to filter gases than particles.
+9. Is there separate filter (sometimes called media) used for odor and gas removal?
+How much of it is there and what type of carbon is used?
+Indoor air contains in addition to dust particles, it often gaseous pollutants and odors.
+Pollution is usually a gas rather than a solid allergen, so different filter technologies are needed to filter gases.
 Clearly, more is better than less but here quality makes a significant difference to the adsorption rate.
 Carbon is often mixed in with zeolite, a cheaper fill.
 Carbon comes in three kinds- dust, coconut shell or granulated.
 The latter is the most expensive.

 A. Granular activated carbon

-This substance is used in many larger air cleaners.
-While it may be effective for the removal of gases and odors that are drawn through the unit, it often significantly reduces the airflow of the air cleaner, which means that not enough air is being cleaned by the unit.
+This substance is used in many larger air purifiers.
+While it may be effective for the removal of gases and odors that are drawn through the unit, it often significantly reduces the airflow of the air purifier, which means that not enough air is being cleaned by the unit.

 B. Granular activated carbon and zeolite and/or potassium permanganate